Île Saint-Louis: Quai de Bourbon

 The Quai de Bourbon was named for the royal family and has a series of very elegant townhouses constructed in the early 17th century.
-It was briefly the Quai de la Republique after the Revolution, but took back it original name in 1814.
+It was briefly the Quai de la Republique after the Revolution, but took back its original name in 1814.
 The house at 1 quai de Bourbon was occupied by Philippe de Champagne, a favorite artist of Cardinal Richelieu.
 The sculptor Camille Claudel lived at number 19 between 1899 and 1923, and had her workshop overlooking the courtyard, and remained here until she was sent to an insane asylum for thirty years.

 The Pont Saint-Louis is the only bridge connecting the two islands, and is 60 m long.
 The first bridge, of wood, was built in 1634.
 The current bridge, the ninth, was opened in 1970.

 Quai de Bethune

 The Quai de Bethune runs along the southeast side of the island.
 It was built shortly after the assassination of Henry IV, and is named for the late king's prime minister, Maximilien de Bethune, the Duke of Sully.
 The Pont de Sully bridge at the southeast end of the island also carries his name.

-The quai was originally informally called the "Quai des Balcons" because the architect, Louis LeVau, promoted the idea that all of he buildings should have balconies, taking advantage of the southern exposure of he buildings.
+The quai was originally informally called the "Quai des Balcons" because the architect, Louis LeVau, promoted the idea that all of the buildings should have balconies, taking advantage of the southern exposure of the buildings.
 Residents of this quai over the years included the American cosmetics manufacturer Helena Rubenstein (24 quai de Bethune), who constructed the very few modern buildings on the island at 24 Quai de Bethune between 1934 and 1938.
 The carved masks of lions on the wooden door is the only vestige of the 17th century house.
 French president Georges Pompidou had his personal residence at 24 Quai de Bethune, in addition to his official residence.
 The French comedian Louis de Funès lived for a short time at the same address.
 Other celebrated residents of the quai included the Nobel Prize-winning physicist Marie Curie, who lived at number 36 from 1912 until her death in 1934.